Culture of Philadelphia: African Americans

 As Philadelphia grew more industrialized the new factories refused to hire African Americans, with only about one percent of Philadelphia's African American population finding employment with the factories.
 In 1899, W. E. B. Du Bois said that ninety percent of the African American population in the city was below the poverty line.
 White-collar office jobs also refused to hire African Americans and many worked as domestic workers.
 There were African Americans that did manage to own their own businesses, while other became professionals such as doctors and lawyers.
 In 1884 Christopher J. Perry founded The Philadelphia Tribune, a newspaper for African Americans.

-It wasn't until World War II that factories began hiring African Americans.
-The Philadelphia Police Department first hired African Americans in 1881 and in the 1950s the first African American promoted to Police Captain was James N. Reaves.
+During World War II, factories began hiring African Americans.
+The Philadelphia Police Department first hired African Americans in 1881.
+In the 1950s, the first African American promoted to Police Captain was James N. Reaves.
 Reaves went on to integrate patrol car crews.
 During the 1950s and 60s the factories and a large portion of the white population left the city.
 African Americans became the city's largest ethnic group, with most of North Philadelphia, West Philadelphia, Germantown and portions of South Philadelphia becoming black neighborhoods.
 Old black working-class neighborhoods became ghettos filled with vacant lots and houses due to loss of industrial jobs.
 Starting in the 1970s African Americans began to gain significant independent political influence in city government, with the city's first African American mayor, Wilson Goode, being elected in 1984.
 Starting at the end of the 20th century a new wave of immigrants directly from Africa settled in the city.
 Coming from over thirty different countries there are an estimated 55,000 African immigrants in Philadelphia.